- Professor Jonathan Spencer

 - +44 (0)131 650 3944

-Office HoursAs Head of School I will not be able to keep regular office hours in 2013, but I will be happy to see students by appointment whenever possible: to make an appointment to see me, email firstname.lastname@example.org.
+I am on leave in semester 2, 2013-14, and will not keep regular Guidance and Feedback Hours, but will be happy to see students by appointment whenever possible: to make an appointment to see me, email firstname.lastname@example.org.

 Jonathan Spencer has carried out fieldwork in Sri Lanka since the early 1980s, concentrating at first on rural change and local politics, but writing more recently on ethnic conflict, political violence and political non-violence.
 His current research looks at the fraught boundary between the religious and the political in Sri Lanka and elsewhere.
 He has recently published a book on the anthropology of 'the political' in South Asia, Anthropology, Politics, and the State (2007) and is preparing a new book, with colleagues from SOAS, Zurich and Peradeniya, on the work of religious organizations in war and peace in Sri Lanka.
 He is a series editor for Cambridge New Directions in Anthropology, and has been a member of the ESRC Training and Development Board.